Search for the Chiral Magnetic Effect in Au+Au collisions at $\sqrt{s_{_{\rm{NN}}}}=27$ GeV with the STAR forward Event Plane Detectors: Introduction

 \section{Introduction}

 Relativistic heavy-ion collisions are the ideal testing ground for the theory of strong interaction and its symmetries.
 The hot and dense medium produced in these collisions has been conjectured to be accompanied by an axial charge asymmetry, where the parity ($P$) and charge-parity ($CP$) are violated locally, leading to a difference in number of right-handed and left-handed quarks~\cite{Kharzeev:1999cz,Kharzeev:2004ey,Kharzeev:2007tn,Kharzeev:2007jp,Fukushima:2008xe}.
 Such an imbalance can result in a separation of electric charge in the direction of the extremely strong (10$^{14}$ T) magnetic field (B), produced by the protons in the colliding heavy-ions~\cite{Kharzeev:2007jp,Skokov:2009qp}.
 This phenomenon is known as the Chiral Magnetic Effect (CME).
-Observations consistent with the expectations of the CME have been demonstrated in condensed matter systems~\cite{Li:2014bha}, but the same in the quark gluon plasma (QGP) medium are still pending.
+Observations consistent with the CME have been reported in condensed matter systems~\cite{Li:2014bha}.
+However, their verification in relativistic collision-produced medium is still pending.

 In heavy-ion collisions, the CME is expected to cause a charge separation across the reaction plane determined by the impact parameter and the beam direction.
 This is because the reaction plane is correlated to the direction of the magnetic field.
 Therefore, the CME will lead to preferential emission of positively and negatively charged particles into opposite sides of the reaction plane~\cite{Voloshin:2004vk,Ajitanand:2010rc}.
 Finding conclusive experimental evidence for this phenomenon has become one of the major scientific goals of the heavy-ion physics program at the Relativistic heavy-ion Collider (RHIC)~\cite{Abelev:2009ac,Abelev:2009ad,Abelev:2012pa,Adamczyk:2013hsi, Adamczyk:2013kcb, Adamczyk:2014mzf, Adam:2015vje,STAR:2019xzd} during the past decade.
 Possible signals for this effect have also been extensively studied at the Large Hadron Collider (LHC)~\cite{Khachatryan:2016got,Acharya:2017fau,Sirunyan:2017quh}.
 However, measurements sensitive to CME are also sensitive to background correlations~\cite{Schlichting:2010qia,Bzdak:2010fd,Wang:2009kd} and the two sources are very difficult to separate.
 Therefore, recent experimental measurements have focused on disentangling the signal and background~\cite{Kharzeev:2015znc,Tribedy:2017hwn,Zhao:2018skm,Zhao:2019hta,Li:2020dwr}, providing upper limits on the observability of the CME~\cite{Acharya:2017fau,Sirunyan:2017quh} or providing data-driven baselines for background estimates~\cite{STAR:2019xzd,Khachatryan:2016got,STAR:2020gky}.